DocHPLT: A Massively Multilingual Document-Level Translation Dataset

 \paragraph{Content-based deduplication} Since our initial collection contains multiple temporal snapshots of the same URLs, we implement a content-based deduplication strategy.
-First, within each language-specific collection, we remove duplicates by grouping documents by their source URL and then comparing the exact-match content.
+First, within each language-specific collection, we remove duplicates, using the URL together with the full text as the key.
 This ensures we keep only unique document versions for each URL.
-Second, we perform global deduplication across all English documents from the 50 language pairs, consolidating them into a single collection.
+Second, we perform global deduplication, based on the URL and text as the key, across all English documents from the 50 language pairs, consolidating them into a single collection.
 This is necessary because the same English document may appear in multiple language pairs (e.g., the same English page aligned to both Basque and Catalan translations).
 After deduplication, we have a clean collection of unique documents for each of the 50 source languages and a single, unified collection for all English documents, ensuring each unique document version appears exactly once while preserving all alignment relationships.

 We deliberately preserve duplicate content across different URLs and retain near-duplicates within the same URL.
-This design choice maximizes researcher flexibility by allowing downstream users to apply filtering strategies suited to their particular use cases.
-Additionally, duplicate content from different URLs preserves valuable metadata, particularly the source URL itself, which may indicate different domains, publication contexts, or content distribution patterns.
-Near-duplicates may represent meaningful content variations such as updates, revisions, or editorial differences that could be relevant for studying linguistic evolution or content dynamics.
+This design choice maximizes research flexibility by allowing downstream users to apply filtering strategies suited to their particular use cases.
+Additionally, duplicate content from different URLs preserves valuable metadata, particularly the source URL, which may indicate different domains, publication contexts, or content distribution patterns.
+Near-duplicates also represent meaningful content variations such as updates, revisions, or editorial differences.
+Deduplicating content only for each language separately results in a 3.3\% drop in our document count from the original \dochplt{} corpus (see Appendix \ref{appen:data_stats}).